 Modified Family: Covers you and your children

-- Next, choose a face amount for your policy.
+Next, choose a face amount for your policy.
 The higher the face amount, the higher the premiums are.
-Most AD&D premiums are a bargain compared to what they actually cover.
-For accidental death, your AD&D beneficiary will typically receive 100 percent of the face amount.
-For accidents covered by the policy, including loss of a limb or loss of sight, your AD&D payout will be a portion of the face amount.
+Most Travel Club with AD&D Benefits premiums are a bargain compared to what they actually cover.
+For accidental death, your Travel Club with AD&D Benefits beneficiary will typically receive 100 percent of the face amount.
+For accidents covered by the policy, including loss of a limb or loss of sight, your Travel Club with AD&D Benefits payout will be a portion of the face amount.